-Terry Danku, Vice President, Engineering
+Terry Danku, Executive Vice President

 Mr. Danku is a professional engineer with over 20 years of industry experience.
+Mr. Danku held the title of Vice-President, Engineering from March 4, 2020 to January 1, 2025, when he transitioned to the role of Executive Vice-President.
 Mr. Danku held several officer positions at Raging River from 2014 through 2018, including Vice-President, Engineering, Vice-President, Business Development and Vice-President, Exploitation.
 Previously, Mr. Danku held a Team Lead position at Surge Energy Inc. ("Surge") and Senior engineering roles at Pace Oil & Gas Ltd. (April 2012 - October 2013), Wild Stream (May 2011 - March 2012) and Encana Corporation (July 2002 - April 2011).
 Mr. Danku graduated with a Bachelor of Science degree in Engineering from the University of Saskatchewan in 2002.